 Natalie has extensive experience preparing briefs and pleadings, including post-trial submissions and appellate briefings.
 She has argued before the Federal Circuit and has also argued high-stakes issues in district courts such as motions for judgment as a matter of law and preliminary injunction proceedings.

-As a trial lawyer, Natalie has litigated six intellectual property disputes through trial to final judgment, including the first verdict obtained under the federal Defend Trade Secrets Act of 2016.
+As a trial lawyer, Natalie has litigated seven intellectual property disputes through trial to final judgment, including the first verdict obtained under the federal Defend Trade Secrets Act of 2016.
 She is skilled in taking and defending depositions, and examining fact and expert witnesses at trial before a jury.

 Natalie maintains an active pro bono practice.
 She advocates frequently for veterans through the Veterans Consortium Pro Bono Program, and she has a record of successfully negotiating individualized education programs for children with disabilities.
 She was part of successful cross-office pro bono litigation teams prosecuting claims of pregnancy discrimination and copyright infringement in federal court.